Arc Humanities Press and Open Access

 - On publication each title granted an Award will be made immediately available Open Access on Project MUSE and OAPEN and listed in the Directory of Open Access Books (DOAB).

 - The subscriber agreement for participating institutions runs for three calendar years.
 The “Award Year” is the calendar year starting in January.
 The call for subscribers runs from the preceding August.
-The first call opens 1 August 2021 and ends 31 July 2022 and the first rounds of voting to prioritize allocation of Awards will take place in December 2021 and July 2022.
+The first call opened 1 August 2021 and ends 31 July 2022 and the first round of voting to prioritize allocation of Awards took place in Jan/Feb 2022.

 - Alternatively participating institutions can buy a three-year commitment as an outright purchase for $1500.